Education & training

 - To apply for Membership, please complete and return the Application Form with your payment.
 A form is also available to begin recording CPD for continued Membership in 2018/2019.

-For more information, please contact the IFD College Administrator, Corinne Pengelly.
+For more information or an application form, please contact the IFD College Administrator, Corinne Pengelly.

 Health & Safety for Funeral Staff (Units 1/HS1 & 2HS2)